slobulas/google-search-get-address/README.md

 Here is an example of script usage: casperjs get-address.js input.csv

-*Please note: the name of the script needs to come before the two command line arguments.*
+*Please note: the name of the script needs to come before the argument.*